LeskovarLukas/Autumn-Doc/Videoscript.md

 ## Mapping
-The UAV is equipped with a stereo-camera feeding depth-imagery and odometry data into a SLAM algorithm abstracting a model of its surroundings as well as the drones current pose.
+The UAV is equipped with a stereo-camera feeding depth-imagery and odometry data into a SLAM algorithm abstracting a model of its surroundings as well as assesing the drones current pose.

 ## Path-Planning